DJSaunders1997/Decision-Tree-On-Network-Data/README.md

 # Decision-Tree-On-Network-Data
-Tasked with o construct an artificial intelligence model using machine learning approach to detect the anomalous network flows.
+Tasked to construct an artificial intelligence model using machine learning approach to detect the anomalous network flows.
+A decision tree model was chosen for its simplicity, and interpretability.